dhritidhoka/MDEF/docs/term2/01-Designing for the next billion seconds.md

 The current world where the parrots are in danger of extinction and the last words by the parrot, Alex being- I love you, be good.

-Where as the second video was about:
+Where as the second video gave insights on:

 Green environment / Green Growth / is green growth possible?